jhamlet/node-infuse/README.md

 ~~~
 % infuse -h

-usage: infuse INPUT_PATH OUPUT_PATH [options]
+usage: infuse INPUT_PATH OUTPUT_PATH [options]

 INPUT_PATH     File or directory to read.
-OUPUT_PATH     File or directory to write to.
+OUTPUT_PATH     File or directory to write to.
 If not specified, write to STDOUT.

 options:
    -N, --no-minify               Do not minify the output.
 Essentially, set `beautify` for